JasherIO/jasher.io/src/data/blog/2018-09-05-rocket-pass-is-live.md

 # League Play Begins Friday

 European and North American teams claimed spots in Rival Series over the weekend in play-ins.
-Now, their journey takes them to league play, which begins Friday for Rival Series.
-RLCS teams start play this weekend.

 **Europe**